 For lunch, consider Front Street Café, featuring a plant-forward menu and a beautiful outdoor patio.
 Nearby Kensington Quarters has revamped its offerings for a more seafood-focused menu, sourcing items from sustainable farmers and purveyors.
 The celebrated Suraya features Lebanese-inspired brunch, lunch and dinner menus either served inside the restaurant’s dining room, filled with modern and Middle Eastern design elements, or outdoors in their oasis-like garden.
-One of Fishtown’s newer restaurants, Laser Wolf is from the same team behind the acclaimed Zahav and serves an array of Israeli skewers, fresh hummus, warm pitas, baba ganoush, and more.TIP: Reservations for Suraya and Laser Wolf tend to fill up quickly, so it’s recommended to reserve your spot several weeks in advance, if possible.
+One of Fishtown’s newer restaurants and one of best new restaurants in the world according to Condé Nast Traveler, Laser Wolf is from the same team behind the acclaimed Zahav and serves an array of Israeli skewers, fresh hummus, warm pitas, baba ganoush, and more.TIP: Reservations for Suraya and Laser Wolf tend to fill up quickly, so it’s recommended to reserve your spot several weeks in advance, if possible.

 Ramen, dumpings, and other Asian fusion dishes await at Cheu Noodle Bar, while neighboring izakaya nunu specializes in sushi, small bites and Japanese sandwiches.
 If pizza is more your style, Pizzeria Beddia, widely regarded as one of the best pizza spots in the nation, can be found just off a narrow street between Frankford Avenue and Front Street.
 Pizza Brain, the nation’s first “pizza museum,” sells slices and whole pies further north along Frankford Avenue inside a tiny shop filled with quirky, pizza-themed memorabilia.